 We have about 115 singing members at the moment, and we warmly welcome new members in all voices.
 We are an auditioned choir and aim to be among the best choral societies in the region.
 Our future concert programme reflects our ambitions.
 We present concerts to a consistently high standard, employing professional instrumentalists and soloists to accompany us.
 We are fortunate to be able to perform in some of East Anglia’s loveliest venues, including St Edmundsbury Cathedral and St Mary’s Church in Bury St Edmunds, the beautiful and famous parish churches at Lavenham and Long Melford and the wonderful concert hall at the Apex in Bury St Edmunds.

 The standards we set ourselves mean that our major concerts are expensive to present, and we are very fortunate to have many Friends, Benefactors and Corporate Patrons who support us.
-In particular, Music Sales Ltd, our main sponsor, makes an important contribution to our activities.
+In particular, the Music Sales Charitable Trust, our main sponsor, makes an important contribution to our activities.
 We are sincerely grateful to all of these individuals and organisations.

 I hope you enjoy browsing this website.
 All the information you need on how to join the choir, what we are planning to sing in the coming months, how to support us and who to contact is available here.